jarviscanada/jarvis_data_eng_ShahbazYousaf/linux_sql/README.md

 crontab -l
 ```
 # validate your result from the psql instance
+** validate your result from the psql instance
 ```
 psql -h localhost -U postgres -W
 \l to list the dbs